ermwhatesigma/BotOnTalkwithstrangers.com/README.md

 ollama serve
 ```

+# How to run it
-You need to have all the library installed
+First you need to have all the libraries installed
 ```bash
 pip install undetected-chromedriver selenium ollama
 ```

 This are all the libraries you need for the code to work.
-I did have to filter the bot to 18 but of course you are free to edit everything you need or wan't to edit.
+I did have to filter the bot to 18 but of course you are free to edit everything you need or want to edit.

-# How to run it
 **Windows**
 ```bash
 git clone https://github.com/ermwhatesigma/BotOnTalkwithstrangers.com